 Workplace Supports for Parents Who are Caregivers to Children with Asthma

-This study, funded by NICHD, explored the impact and feasibility of formal workplace supports to help manage the conflicting demands that arise when working parents simultaneously try to maintain employment and care for their children with asthma.
+This study explored the impact and feasibility of formal workplace supports to help manage the conflicting demands that arise when working parents simultaneously try to maintain employment and care for their children with asthma.
 Unattended, these conflicts can undermine parents’ well-being and the effectiveness of the care they provide to their children.